amgarton47/CS62data-structures/Git/project/README.md

 ### Step 5 - Merge the (now conflicting) updates

 This is a two step process:
-1. update personal branch to be based on the latest updates in *master*.
+1. update personal branch to be based on the latest updates in *master* (which has been updated since your branch was created).
 2. update *master* to include the (now consistent) updates from your branch.

 Each person, working on their own machine, will, _in their own branch_: